 At WPLC we empower all people to be leaders in the congregation, bringing forth new ministries and ideas to engage the world and help others glimpse the work of God among us.
-Our paid staff help guide this process, along with the elected congregational council.
+Our paid staff help guide this process, along with the elected congregation council.

 Contact Pastor Jason at firstname.lastname@example.org

-Contact Mary at email@example.com
+Contact Vicar Taylor at email@example.com

-Jordan Chua, church musician
+Dr. Jordan Chua, church musician